Monalisa04/watchify/README.md

 - User can add movie to watchlist from search results/recommendations etc
 - Notification to user on planned date
 - UI improvements : Loading state - Movie description - Alignments etc
+- APIs to persist movie watchlist for user and to be retrieved later

 # Note